Plumsail/helpdesk-docs/Online/Configuration Guide/Appearance.rst

 Top menu customization
 ~~~~~~~~~~~~~~~~~~~~~~

 HelpDesk top menu is a set of links  with different ticket views.
 You can customize them by adding a new button with a view or URL to external site.
-You can drag the existing links to chnage their order as well.
+You can drag the existing links to change their order as well.

 To add a new item to top navigation, click “New top menu item”.